Master of Architecture | University of California, Berkeley | Berkeley, CA

 Bachelor of Arts, Architecture | University of California, Berkeley | Berkeley, CA

-Quattrocchi volunteers on numerous community boards and committees, including currently serving as the president of the board for Paws for Purple Hearts, a nationwide program dedicated to helping heal returning combat veterans by teaching those with psychological scars, including Post Traumatic Stress Disorder (PTSD), to train service dogs for their comrades with physical disabilities.
-He is regularly invited to speak with students about the architecture profession.
+Quattrocchi also volunteers on numerous community boards and committees.
+A true dog lover, he is Vice President of the Board of Bergin University of Canine Studies, which offers accredited degrees in a variety of canine-related fields of study, as well as currently serves as the Chairman of the Board for Paws for Purple Hearts, a nationwide program dedicated to helping heal returning combat veterans by teaching those with Post Traumatic Stress Disorder (PTSD) to train service dogs for their comrades with physical disabilities.

 Outside the office, Quattrocchi exercises his love of adventure as a licensed pilot of airplanes and hot air balloons, and is a certified scuba diver.